 - To foster community by allowing people to recognize and contact each other easily.

-- To allow emergency contact information to be found when needed.
+- To allow emergency information (emergency contacts, doctor and medical info, people with keys to unit, school info) to be found when needed.

 - To send useful, community-related notifications.